MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/location-based-experiences.md

 Twitter: Follow our Mixed Reality Developer Relations team for news, events, and updates @MxdRealityDev

 If you happen to be in or around San Francisco, there’s always something going on at the Microsoft Reactor.
-You can see our calendar of events [here](https://developer.microsoft.com//reactor/Location/San%20Francisco).
+Check out our [calendar of events](https://developer.microsoft.com//reactor/Location/San%20Francisco).